 - Tenancy by the Entirety

-Furthermore, if a deceased person had created a Living Trust to hold his or her biggest assets, this estate will not be tested unless the assets left outside the trust exceed the limits of Maryland’s small estate.
-However, for estates in Maryland that exceed the threshold of the small estate and for which there is no Will, probate is required before the estate can be transferred to the heirs or beneficiaries of the deceased.
+Furthermore, if a deceased person had created a Living Trust to hold his or her biggest assets, this estate will not be probated unless the assets left outside the Trust exceed the limits of Maryland’s small estate.

-Let the Law Office of Jack R. Sturgill take the burden of legal matters off of your shoulders so you can focus on developing your company.
-By assisting you in probate matters, the Law Office of Jack R. Sturgill helps ensure that your interests are protected and your liability minimized.
+Let the Law Office of Jack R. Sturgill take the burden off of your shoulders so that you can ensure your estate will be distributed according to your wishes.
+If an estate needs to be opened, we will work with your family during this difficult period.
+By assisting you in probate matters, the Law Office of Jack R. Sturgill helps ensure that your interests are protected, and your liability minimized.

 If you have questions about Maryland probate law and how it might apply to your particular situation, contact us today and set up a free consultation.